 The virudrei's surface is reflective, as are the eye markings, which hang down amongst the veins.
 Though slick and gooey to the touch, the eyes leave behind no stickiness when touched.
 Despite the virudrei's seemingly rubbery nature, its body conducts electricity readily.

 Although they do not stretch, each of the virudrei's vessels can tolerate significant pulling and yanking, and indeed, cannot be snapped by human strength.
 They can instead be cut by a knife, or (most easily) a pair of scissors.
 Cutting the tendrils elicits neither regenerative nor averse response, and the virudrei can lose up to 80% of its threads with no loss of integrity.
 Death by vein-clipping occurs with an abrupt limpness, too sudden to allow the virudrei time to respond.

-The virudrei does not broadcast its voice using audio waves, but instead communicates via cellular signal. (see behaviour and effects).
+The virudrei does not broadcast its voice using audio waves, but instead communicates via cellular signal. (see effect upon cellular signals.)

 Under normal conditions, the virudrei is bone white, with goldenrod eyes.
 Individuals that generate within coagulated pockets1, however, display distinct cruotypes.

 An environment generates virudrei when one of the following events occurs there.

 The more times an event occurs, the more the environment becomes primed for further infestations.
 The virudrei's generating territory can span up to a four hundred foot radius; within these spaces, the stranger tends to spawn beneath cover and near electronic devices.
 When possible, it generates atop a cable.

 It shimmers into view, starting thin and spreading outwards in a bloom, mature within the half-second.